begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### EXAMPLES

-    CRT "The time and date is ":TIMEDATE ()
+    CRT "The time and date is " : TIMEDATE()

 ## TIMEDIFF